 GNSS (or Global Navigation Satellite System) is a broad term encompassing different types of satellite-based positioning, navigation and timing (PNT) systems used globally.
 GPS (or Global Positioning System) is one such type of Global Navigation Satellite System.

-GNSS use constellations of satellites and are based on the.
+GNSS use constellations of satellites and are based on the concept of trilateration.
 Put simply, this means that GNSS receivers accurately determine their own location by measuring the distance to four or more satellites.
 Initially these satellites would all have been from one GNSS, but multi-GNSS receivers are now commonplace.

-For a long time, GPS and itswere the only available GNSS.
+For a long time, GPS and its Russian-owned counterpart (GLONASS) were the only available GNSS.
 As the more reliable of the two systems through this period – GLONASS went through a long period of disrepair – GPS became the most widely used GNSS, and that remains the case to this day.

 However, with the regeneration of GLONASS, and the advent of Europe’s Galileo system and China’s BeiDou, users and developers are now presented with a broader range of signals and all the benefits that this brings with it.
-In addition to these global systems, there are a number of regional and wide area augmentation systems – but these are a subject for another time.
+These include:

 Greater reliability as more satellites are available at any given time